 These discoveries largely led to Steve Horvath, a biostatistician and geneticist, identifying in 2013 what people often refer to as the Horvath clock test.
 Horvath discovered at least 350 DNA methylation sites and respective methylation levels that closely correlated with chronological age in various tissues.
 Subsequent studies revealed that younger Horvath clock test results indicated lower mortality rates across large samples.
 Thanks to these findings and continuing research, it’s EpiAging USA’s mission to provide biological age marker services that identify your current biological age and how to slow it.

 What This Means For You

-Epigenetics is relatively new for consumers, and it’s challenging sorting through the sheer volume of information.
-The good news is your biological age consists of numerous biological age markers, all of which point to multiple simultaneous cellular processes.
+Epigenetics is relatively new for consumers, and it’s challenging to sort through the sheer volume of information.
+The good news is that your biological age consists of numerous biological age markers, all of which point to multiple simultaneous cellular processes.
 Since many factors influence biological age, there are various steps you can take to slow down or even reverse your biological clock.

 Incorporate Exercise—Particularly Strength Training

 Regular exercise consistently shows to have strong yields for staying young.
 Exercising often, and particularly with strength-oriented challenges, can reverse your biological age by a significant amount.
 Activities such as sprinting, pushups, planking, and squatting have shown to improve brain function, level moodiness, and decrease cellular wear-and-tear.

 In today’s world of ubiquitous smartphones and computer screens, it’s easy to understand getting a good night’s rest isn’t as simple as it once was.
 However, not getting quality sleep each night can increase your cortisol—a hormone usually only released in response to stress.
 Focus on creating a rhythm for going to bed and waking up, and you’ll be creating a healthier body in no time.

 Minimize Daily Stress